mzenir18/Morse-Translator/README.md

          <br />-if it has equivalent in dictionary then it stors the value in cipher varible and add a point to sparate the characters
          <br />-otherwise it stops the program

-    *in case we have new line the output is kept constant *in case there is a tab we interpret it as a space *in case the letter is a space then we add a space to the morse code
+    *in case we have new line the output is kept constant.
+    *in case there is a tab we interpret it as a space.
+    *in case the letter is a space then we add a space to the morse code.

-at last the function retun the morse code that is identical to the English text entred
+at last the function retun the morse code that is identical to the English text entred.

 ### Translator decrypt  method:
 this method is used for converting the morse code to its corresponding English text.